blacklightpy/vaultofknowledge/My way of classifying religions.md

-- The Ways of Hebrews
+- The Ways of Abraham
 	- The Ways of The Hebrews
 		- The Ways of Prophet Moses
 		- The Ways of Orthodox Rabbis
 		- The Ways of Conservative Rabbis
 		- The Ways of Reformers
-- The Ways of Yeshua and his disciples
+	- The Ways of Lord and Saviour Yeshua and his disciples
 		- The Ways of the Catholic Church
 	- The Ways of Prophet Muhammad
+		- The Ways of The People who follow only the Recitation of Muhammad
+		- The Ways of The People of Tradition and The Majority
+			- The Ways of Scholar Ahmed ibn Hanbal
+				- The Ways of Scholar Muhammad ibn Abd' al-Wahhab
+			- The Ways of Scholar ash-Shaafaa'ee
+			- The Ways of Scholar Abu Haneefa
+			- The Ways of Scholar Maalik ibn Anas
+		- The Ways of The Leavers
+			- The Ways of the Fivers
+			- The Ways of the Seveners
+			- The Ways of the Twelvers
+- The Ways of Indians
+	- The Ways of Eeshvara Krishna's Enumeration Aphorisms
+		- The Ways of Sage Kanada's Enumeration Aphorisms
+	- The Ways of Sage Patanjali
+	- The Ways of Sage Aksapada Gautama

-- The Ways of Sage Kanada
+	- The Ways of Sage Kanada's Special Aphorisms
 	- The Ways of Teacher Ramanuja
+	- The Ways of Jaimini
-- The Ways of
+		- The Ways of Shabara
+	-